sgelernter/watch-that-mix/README.md

 ## Features and Functionality

-In "Watch That Mix!", users will be able to:
+In "Watch That Mix!", users are able to:

 - Play and pause audio clips that will loop until stopped
 - Change qualities of the sound they're listening to in real time